linyuqing97/CS441-Project-1-android/README.md

 This is my first project on Anroid Studio.

 Objective:
 This project will ask users to input their name first.
-Than it will ask users' universities, if the user from Binghamton univerisy it will out put "Hey Bucats, let's say hello to the world" with a bearcat image, otherwise, it will just promopt "Hello World from the user".
+Than it will ask users' universities, if the user from Binghamton univerisy it will out put "Hey Bucats, let's say hello to the world" with a bearcat image, otherwise, it will just promopt "Hello World from the user".Sinee I stay on campus this summer, why not using bearcat?

 This project has three activity pages.
     The first page will ask user's name,with a Plain text prompt.Then, a submit button which creates a intent and put uses's name imformation to the second and thrid pages with a key.